scolladon/sfdx-git-delta/CONTRIBUTING.md

 yarn lint
 ```

-The above command may display lint issues that are unrelated to your changes.
+The above command may display lint issues not related to your changes.
 The recommended way to avoid lint issues is to [configure your
 editor][eslint-integrations] to warn you in real time as you edit the file.

 Fixing all existing lint issues is a tedious task so please pitch in by fixing
 the ones related to the files you make changes to!
 #### Run tests

 Test your change by running the unit tests and integration tests.
 Instructions [here](#testing).